civboot/fngi/fngi.md

   (ascii character)`
 - Valid function names:  `+++  0b12 (not binary)  123xx (not decimal)`

-## Fngi "macros": SYN and NOW
+## Fngi "macros": SYN and `imm#`

-Fngi allows any function to be run "NOW" at compile time.
-In spor this is done using `$token` and it is very similar in fngi.
+Fngi allows any function to be run "immediately" at compile time.
+This is done using the syn function `imm#` ('#' can be used as syntactic sugar by other syntax-altering functions).

-In fngi, `$token(1, 2)` will run not only `token` NOW, but also it's args and anything inside of it's args.
-This is because `$` set's itself as the "compile fn" for a single token. `$`'s compile function just passes `asNow=true` for every token that is compiled.
+In fngi, `imm#token(1, 2)` will run not only `token` immediately (at compile time), but also it's args and anything inside of it's args.
+This is because `imm` sets itself as the "compile fn" for a single token. `imm`'s compile function just passes `asImm=true` for every token that is compiled.

-Some functions are defined as NOW, which means they will panic if executed without `$` (or in a `$(...)` block).
+Some functions are defined as IMM, which means they will panic if executed without `$` (or in a `$(...)` block).

 Other functions are defined as SYN, and these are the true workhorses of fngi syntax.
-A SYN function is (1) always run NOW and (2) get's passed whether it was called with asNow.
+A SYN function is (1) always run immediately and (2) get's passed whether it was called with asImm.

 All fngi syntax besides literals, variable handling, and function calling is implemented with syn functions.